beniregev/reactjs-nestjs-stock-management-app/README.md

 - **Server:** NestJS + Mongoose + MongoDB + Validation + OpenAPI documentation (Swagger).
 - **Client:** ReactJS (Vite) + MobX + Ant Design + TailwindCSS + PostCSS + Axios.
   - Not in requirements: LoginPage to enter user-name and email (username) that is used to distinct between portfolios of different users.
+  - Not in requirements: Using localStorage to store the username (email).
-  - When "Login" is clicked the user is navigated to the Portfolio Page.
+  - Not in requirements: When "Login" is clicked the user is navigated to the Portfolio Page.
   - (Requirement) Portfolio Page - Done.
     - When the Portfolio page is open the user's portfolio is retrieved and displayed.
     - SearchBar: Not a requirement but, good UX.
       - The user can select where to search?
 Local = The portfolio in MongoDBto; Global = Using FMP API.
       - The user can select what how to search?
 By Stock symbol or company name.
       - The user type the search text and click the button to search.
       - The search result is shown in a list/table under the SearchBar.
     - Showing the user portfolio: stock symbol, company name, flag for favorite.
+    - When searching locally the search text can be empty and the entire user portfolio will be retrieve from MongoDB.
     - For search results from a global search a column is added to select the stocks to add to the user's portfolio.

 ### Open Issues